learn-co-curriculum/dsc-sampling-statistics-lab/README.md

 In order to fully appreciate the impact of sample size on estimating population mean, let's try to visualize sample means and how the spread of values change when changing sample size.

-In a loop, run the above experiment with sample sizes ranging from 1 to 5 and measure and visualise the spread of values around population mean.
+In a loop, run the above experiment with sample sizes ranging from 1 to 5 and measure and visualize the spread of values around population mean.

 ```python